 Telemedicine app development has begun to transform the healthcare sector landscape and has shown that creative technologies are in desperate need of our healthcare system.

-These are the following questions you can ask the telemedicine vendor for the telemedicine apps development:
+These are the following top 10 questions you can ask the telemedicine vendor for the telemedicine apps development:

 1. Is the platform secure and HIPAA compliant?